georiot/wordpress-plugin/readme.txt

 1. If you do not have a GeoRiot account, create a free account.
 1. Log into your GeoRiot Dashboard, and navigate to the to the Account Tab.
-1. Click the “plus” sign to get your API keys.
+1. Click the "plus" sign to get your API keys.
-1. Next, simply copy and paste the “Key” and “Secret” codes into the “Enable Reporting and Commissions” area of the plugin. **Please note: It may take up to 3 minutes for new keys to become available for use after adding them to your dashboard.
+1. Next, simply copy and paste the "Key" and "Secret" codes into the "Enable Reporting and Commissions" area of the plugin. **Please note: It may take up to 3 minutes for new keys to become available for use after adding them to your dashboard.
 1. Once pasted, your GeoRiot account will be automatically connected.